timestocome/Test-stock-prediction-algorithms/README.md

 <b>To do:</b>

-Try some GA trading bots ( https://github.com/openai/evolution-strategies-starter )
+https://github.com/openai/evolution-strategies-starter ( Try some GA trading bots with and without NN )

 https://www.r-bloggers.com/forecasting-markets-using-extreme-gradient-boosting-xgboost/amp/ (X-Gradient Boosting for series predictions )